NFS Storage for Linux-KVM

-By default, Platform9 assumes certain locations on your Linux server for storage of virtual machine data and image catalog data.
+By default, PMO assumes certain locations on your linux server for storage of virtual machine data and image catalog data.
 However, you can customize these locations to better suit your environment.

 Steps to Perform On the NFS Server